Varun Sharma

 Varun Sharma (born 4 February 1990) is an Indian actor and comedian.
-Best known for playing "Choocha" in the Fukrey film series, he is known for his comic as well as supporting roles in various Hindi and Punjabi films.
+He is best known for playing "Choocha" in the Fukrey film series.
+He has done comic as well as supporting roles in various Hindi and Punjabi films.

 Education

 Sharma completed his education at The Lawrence School in Sanawar, later transferring to Apeejay School in Jalandhar to complete Class 11 and 12.
 He obtained a bachelor's degree in Media, Entertainment and Film Technology from ITFT Chandigarh.

 Career

 In 2013, Sharma appeared in his first Bollywood film, the comedy-drama Fukrey, directed by Mrighdeep Singh Lamba.
 It emerged as a commercial success with earnings of ₹49 crore (US$8.9 million) worldwide.

 In 2015, Sharma first appeared in Abhishek Dogra's comedy Dolly Ki Doli and successful romantic comedy Kis Kisko Pyaar Karoon, co-starring Kapil Sharma, came next.
 His final film of the year was Rohit Shetty's action romance Dilwale alongside Shah Rukh Khan, Varun Dhawan, Kajol, and Kriti Sanon, which broke several box office records and proved to be his highest-grossing release.
 The feature grossed over ₹4 billion worldwide to emerge as one of Indian cinema's highest grossers.

-Sharma starred alongside Kriti Sanon and Late Sushant Singh Rajput in Dinesh Vijan's reincarnation romance Raabta (2017).
+Sharma starred alongside Kriti Sanon and Sushant Singh Rajput in Dinesh Vijan's reincarnation romance Raabta (2017).
 It received a negative response from critics and flopped at the box office.
 Later in 2017, Sharma starred in a sequel to Fukrey, entitled Fukrey Returns, which was a major box office success with a worldwide gross of ₹1 billion.

 In 2018, he appeared briefly alongside Govinda in the comedy FryDay.
 In 2019, Sharma starred in Arjun Patiala alongside Sanon and Diljit Dosanjh, Khandaani Shafakhana alongside Sonakshi Sinha and Badshah, and Chhichhore alongside Sushant Singh Rajput and Shraddha Kapoor.

 In 2020, Varun has also been seen as the host for Flipkart Video's (OTT video streaming platform owned by Flipkart) comedy show, Sab Se Funny Kaun.

 His next film after that one was Roohi directed by Hardik Mehta and produced by Dinesh Vijan under the banner Maddock Films, which co-stars Rajkummar Rao and Janhvi Kapoor.
 It released in 2021.
-After the release of Roohi, news are floating about Varun Sharma's manager late Disha Salian's name has been credited at the end credits as Disha had managed Varun throughout the shooting of Roohi.